Commit and push changes to Git repository

 Update copyright: add or update a copyright notice according to the selected copyright profile - scope combination.

 In the After Commit area, you can select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
-See Deploy your application for details.
+For more information, refer to Deploy your application.

 The following options are available: